California Privacy Notice

 Collection of Information

-In the preceding 12 months, we have collected the following categories of personal information:
+In the preceding twelve (12) months, we have collected the following categories of personal information:

-- Identifiers, such as name, postal or electronic address, phone number, Social Security number, government-issued identifiers (e.g., driver’s license or passport number), and social media account;
+- Identifiers, such as name, postal or electronic address, phone number, government-issued identifiers (e.g., passport details), account name (for our booking/guest portal) and social media account;

 - Personal information as defined under the California Consumer Records statute (Cal.
 Civ.
 Code § 1788.80(e)) such as contact information, medical information, financial information and insurance information;

-- Characteristics of protected classifications under California or federal law, such as age, gender, disability, marital status, national origin and religion (as it pertains to guests’ dietary restrictions);
+- Characteristics of protected classifications under California or federal law, such as age, gender, national origin and religion (as it pertains to guests’ dietary restrictions);

 - Commercial information, such as transaction history, account data and information about bookings or other products and services purchased or considered;

-- Internet or network activity information, such as browsing history and interactions with our website and/or services;
+- Internet or network activity information, such as browsing history and interactions with our website, mobile application and/or services;

 - Sensitive personal information, including—